dbsymbiosis/Construct_Networks/README.md

 # Construct_Networks
-Scripts for constructing gene and metabolite networks
+Scripts for constructing gene and metabolite networks.